Tony Rivera: Professional wrestling career

-Tony Rivera (1996-current)
+Tony Rivera (1996–present)

 Not long after the loss of his mask Espinosa began working as "Tony Rivera", an unmasked tecnico ("Good guy") wrestling character.
 He also started wrestling at Consejo Mundial de Lucha Libre (CMLL) wrestling school under Tony Salazar.
 At the time CMLL had a talent sharing agreement with International Wrestling Revolution Group (IWRG), a local promotion, allowing CMLL wrestlers to also work for IWRG.
 CMLL sent several trainees to get additional ring experience, amongst those was Tony Rivera.
 Rivera participated in a tournament to determine the first IWRG Intercontinental Middleweight Champion.
 Rivera lost in the finals of the tournament to El Pantera.
 Later in the year Rivera, Fantasy, Mr. Águila, Neblina and Tony Rivera won the 1997 Copa Higher Power tournament, an IWRG tournament for wrestlers who were still considered "trainees" A few months later he competed in Toryumon's Young Dragon's Cup, where he made it to the finals, but was defeated.

-Consejo Mundial de Lucha Libre (1997-2010)
+Consejo Mundial de Lucha Libre (1997–2010)

 On November 30, 1997 Tony Rivera won his first significant Luchas de Apuestas match as he defeated Reyes Veloz during a show in CMLL's Arena Coliseo, forcing Veloz to have all his hair shaved off after the match.
 In Lucha libre defeating an opponent in a Luchas de Apuestas match is more significant than winning championships.
 In June, 1998 Tony Rivera was teamed up with Emilio Charles Jr. for the 1998 Torneo Gran Alternativa ("The Great Alternative tournament") where a rookie and a veteran are teamed up for a tournament, with the concept being used to showcase younger wrestlers.
 In the finals Rivera and Charles defeated Bestia Salvaje and Guerrero de la Muerte to win the tournament.
 Only weeks later Rivera defeated Guerrero de la Muerte in a Luchas de Apuestas, forcing Guerrero de la Muerte to be shaved bald after the match.
 In 1999 Rivera teamed up with Emilio Charles Jr. for the Gran Alternativa tournament.
 The team defeated El Satánico and Violencia but lost to eventual tournament winners Blue Panther and Último Guerrero in the second round.
 Rivera was one of 16 competitors in a torneo cibernetico elimination match that was part of the 2000 Juicio Final ("Final Judgement") show held by CMLL on March 17, 2000.
 In the end Último Guerrero was the lone survivor.
 On May 18, 2000 Rivera defeated Súper Cacao after the two lost a Relevos Suicidas match to Brazo de Oro and Fugaz.
 As a result of the match Súper Cacao had all his hair shaved off.
 The following year Rivera would win Apuestas victories over both El Hijo del Gladiador and Brazo de Platino, leaving both men bald as a result.